-South Carolina’s agribusiness (which includes agriculture, forestry and timber products) is the number one industry in the state, with an economic impact of $46.2billion and providing over 246,957 jobs.
-As substantial as those numbers are, more can be done with a shared plan, focus and adequate resources and funding, easily bringing the value to $50 billion and 290,000 jobs by 2020 (as outlined by the SC Commissioner of Agriculture and the SC Forestry Commission.)
+South Carolina’s agribusiness (which includes agriculture, forestry and timber products) is the number one industry in the state, with an economic impact of $51.8 billion and providing 259,215 jobs.
+As substantial as those numbers are, more can be done with a shared plan, focus and adequate resources and funding.

 The main vision for SC agribusiness is to retain and grow the industry, which can be done through a combination of production and added value increases.
 In order to shape a plan for that vision, we have to understand the history and current condition of our agribusiness industry.
 South Carolina is a small land mass state, so we have to think less traditionally if agribusiness is to be a growth economic engine.
 Nearly one-quarter of South Carolina’s 19.27 million acres are in farms, while more than two-thirds are forestland.
 Because of the land size of the state and the fact that we do not have the agricultural soil types to compete with the Heartland, we have to look at how we can use existing assets to our benefit and add value to what we grow or what passes through the state.

 The culture of the industry is independent and generally resistant or slow to change.
 Historically, we have grown crops that we know how to grow, with the consideration of land rotation and prices.
-Tobacco will be a distant memory by 2020, having seen the change coming for over 20 years.
 Farmers are getting older, and some young farmers are coming back to the farm.
 These younger farmers are better educated and more technologically savvy and will make decisions based on economics versus history.
 Although still owned by families, farms are getting bigger.
-In other cases, some are becoming smaller and considered hobby farms.
+In other cases, some are becoming smaller and are considered lifestyle or hobby farms.

 For rural SC to survive and thrive, there has to be businesses and employment opportunities in rural areas.
 Typically, the rural work ethic is good, and the workforce trainable.
 If we can sustain our agribusinesses by capturing more of the value of agricultural products, we can increase jobs in rural counties, add to the tax base and aid in raising per capita income.